Jordy Kuijper on Lake Duyl

 It is around three o’clock in the night when I am awakened by some beeps.
 It is one of my father’s bite alarms which makes the sound.
 Then he stands and drills the first carp of the vacation.
 A nice common is the result and with a big smile we crawl back into our sleeping bags.

-In the morning we began to wake up quietly from a busy night after all.
-It was not just one carp.
+In the morning, we slowly wake up from what was quite a busy night.
+It wasn’t just that one carp.
 A few bream kept us awake.
-So this time the small bait did not only yield carp.
-Again some beeps sounded from my father’s bite alarm.
+The small bait doesn’t just attract carp this time.
+Once again, a few beeps sound from my father’s bite alarm.
 Bream?
-Then a few beeps came out of my alarm.
+Then a few beeps sound from my bite alarm.
 Bream?
 No is the answer to both questions.
-Two nice-sized tench land in the net.
-For some this is a bycatch.
-We on the contrary and are super happy with them!
+Two beautiful tench of a nice size end up in the landing net.
+For some, this is a bycatch.
+We, on the other hand, are super happy with it!

 In the afternoon we haul in the rods, feed the sites and drive to the village for the necessary groceries.
 When we return to the water and put the meat for the BBQ in the refrigerator, we have a drink in front of the house.
 The catches don’t sit well with us after all.
 Many bream and few carp.
 We still have to find our way.